-Property, plant and equipment
+Other property, plant and equipment - Wind farm infrastructure

 4.17% straight line

 Leases

 Leases in which substantially all the risks and rewards of ownership are retained by the lessor are classified as operating leases.
 Payments made under operating leases are charged to profit or loss on a straight-line basis over the period of the lease.